luizintech/single-agenda-assessment/README.md

 </p>

 ## About The Project Architecture
 Hi there!
-This is a sample .
+This is a sample ....

-All the rights like I mentioned above are from the company <a href="https://www.kinvo.com.br/" target="_blank">Kinvo</a>.

 ## License
 Open-sourced software licensed under the [MIT license] (https://opensource.org/licenses/MIT).